 Bundt cake, pound cake, kugelhopf, there are so many names for this kind of cake.
 And so many possibilities.
-I have made my share of pound or bundt cakes over the years, have a look at these delicious Orange Bundt Cake or this Moist Flourless Chocolate Cake with Almonds, they are two of my favorite bundt cakes.
+I have made my share of bundt cakes over the years, have a look at these delicious Orange Bundt Cake or this Chocolate Almond Bundt Cake, they are two of my favorites.

 It was the first rhubarb cake I have baked this year, but it will not be the last.
 We love anything made with rhubarb: cakes, desserts, jams or savory dishes and I always try to make the most of the short rhubarb season.

 How to prepare a bundt pan for baking?

 - I usually use a silicone bundt cake mold.
 (Amazon affiliate link).

 - That requires absolutely no preparation at all, pour the batter into the pan, bake, get it out of the pan in 3 seconds, everything perfect!

 - However, I have several traditional non-stick bundt pans in different sizes, which I use quite often as well.